Hopes for historic Pacific visit dashed after Biden cancels trip to Papua New Guinea

 “Everyone was excited,” he said.
 “But now that it’s been canceled, it’s really demoralizing.”

-Konio Anu, who manages a lodge in the capital, said she was saddened by the news, and wondered if people would still get the day off on Monday.
+Konio Anu, who manages a lodge in the capital, said she was saddened that Biden wouldn’t visit as expected, and wondered if people would still get the day off on Monday.
 She said she was waiting to see if one international guest who booked for Monday would cancel.

 Some other leaders had their doubts as well.
 New Zealand Prime Minister Chris Hipkins deliberated most of the day before announcing that he would still go ahead with his trip to Papua New Guinea.